top of page

 4 Asian parents (an elder man, an elder woman, a woman, and a man) flex their fists in front of them and smile at the camera.

-ASIAN PARENTS PARTICIPATING ACTION (APPA)
+ASIAN PARENTS PARTICIPATING ACTION (PROJECT APPA)

 Summer 2023 - 2026